SkynetLabs/ansible-playbooks/README.md

 ### Git repository ansible-private

-Fork the
-[ansible-private-sample](https://github.com/SkynetLabs/ansible-private-sample)
-repo and rename it to `ansible-private` and make it a private Github repository.
-Then when cloning the `ansible-private` repository, make sure it is a sibling of the `ansible-playbooks` repository.
+Head over to the [ansible-private-sample](https://github.com/SkynetLabs/ansible-private-sample) repo and follow the process of coping that repo outlined in the README.

 `ansible-private` contains `inventory/hosts.ini` file which defines a list of our servers which we target with our Ansible scripts.  `hosts.ini` definition is